Snovi Group Regulatory Affairs and Pharmacovigilance Services Provider for the Baltic States

 Pharmacovigilance system maintenance in Latvia, Lithuania and Estonia

 Snovi Group offers a large range of PV services.
 The firm’s experienced qualified persons for pharmacovigilance (QPPV) help establish an effective system.

 The company also has access to the EudraVigilance database for the processing of individual case safety reports (ICSR) and submission of product information.
 Literature screening, staff training, preparation of local standard operating procedures (SOP), communication with authorities, and audit support are also available.

 Snovi Group acts as a local safety contact, which includes signal detection, submission of periodic safety update reports (PSUR), and support on a national level within Latvia, Lithuania, or Estonia.

 To help clients maintain adherence to new legislation, the company offers a number of in-house training and distance learning, including a good PV practice course.

-Pharmacovigilance auditing services to meet regulatory requirements
+Pharmacovigilance auditing services to meet regulatory requirements of the Baltic States

 Snovi Group’s PV auditing service ensures the company meets regulatory requirements through high-quality consultation and advice.